 Learning About Fire and Extinguishers

-Above all else, it is necessary to learn the main components and functions of firefighting equipment.
+Above all else, it is necessary to learn the main components and functions of Child Care Fire Fighting Equipment.
 The ability to fight fire lies in the knowledge of using them, so first learn how to classify the types of fire with their respective extinguishing agent:

 Class A fires: ordinary combustibles like paper and cloth